-- Wrong Button Presses – When a customer is impatient, or they simply press the wrong button, they may be routed to the wrong agent.
-This means that rerouting the call to the proper department will cost more time and money that the attendant was designed to eliminate.
+- Wrong button presses: When a customer is impatient, or they simply press the wrong button, they may be routed to the wrong agent.
+This means that rerouting the call to the proper department will cost more time and money the attendant was designed to eliminate.
 It could also make the customer start back at the beginning of the menus, which is likely to cause annoyance before contact is made with an agent.

 The Best Auto Attendant Phone Systems

 The providers listed below have easily configurable auto-attendant processes and are especially ideal for small businesses or startups.